 Cheapest car insurance for seniors after an accident in Alaska

-Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
-Although the exact increase depends on the insurer, data show drivers can expect a 48% hike in premiums after an at-fault accident with property damage over $2,000.
+Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
+While the increase varies by insurer, our data show that drivers can expect their premium to jump by 48% after one at-fault accident with property damage exceeding $2,000.

-The increase will typically stay in place for three to five years, so it’s important to find the most affordable insurance company.
-Our data shows that the following insurers offer the cheapest car insurance for seniors after an accident in Alaska.
+The increase will generally be in effect for three to five years, so it’s essential to seek the most affordable insurance provider.
+Below, these insurers offer the cheapest car insurance rates for seniors after an accident in Alaska.

 CompanyAnnual rates with 1 at-fault accidentMonthly rates with 1 at-fault accident